terreng/simple-web-server/website/src/docs/plugins.md

 # Introduction to plugins

 Plugins allow you to further modify your web servers beyond the options that are available in the app.

+To install a plugin in the app, go to Settings > Add Plugin and choose a directory or ZIP file.

 After installing a plugin, you must specifically enable it for each server you want to use it with.

 :::danger
 Plugins aren't sandboxed, and run with the same permissions as the app.
 Only install plugins if you know and trust the developer.